JavierOse/SQL_Project_Data_Job_Analysis/README.md

 *Here is a bar chart that visualizes the skills for the top paying Data Analyst job in California with more than one mention; ChatGPT generated this graph from my SQL query results.*

-## 3. In-Demand Skills For Data Analyst in CA
+## 3. In-Demand Skills For Data Analysts in CA
 This query helped identify the most frequently requested skills in job postings, directing focus to high-demand areas.

 ```sql